Postgraduate Neonatal Education

 The Newborn Intensive Care Unit (NICU) is one of four tertiary level nurseries in Melbourne.

 The Women’s neonatal unit has been designed as one unit with both intensive and special care nursery pods; 27 NICU cots and 32 SCN cots.
-The Women’s also has six SCN cots at Sandringham with capital works currently underway to make it an eight bed SCN.
 Our model of Care is built on keeping mothers and babies together, underpinned by continuity, consistency and engagement with babies, parents’ and families, who are at the heart of everything we do.

 Our postgraduate learners are an integral part of the newborn intensive care unit (NICU) team and are supported through their learning journey by a dedicated team of health professionals, educators and clinical support.
 Learners are engaged on an employment model to complete their post-graduate studies in neonatal nursing.